Linking intra- and extra-cellular metabolic domains via neural-network surrogates for dynamic metabolic control: Introduction

 A key question arises: what should the optimal dynamic trajectories of the manipulatable fluxes be to maximize production efficiency?
-Knowing \textit{a priori} the optimal dynamic trajectories of the manipulatable intracellular fluxes can facilitate, e.g., the determination of whether a cybernetic or intracellular control approach is more suitable for implementation.
+Knowing \textit{a priori} the optimal dynamic trajectories of the manipulatable intracellular fluxes can facilitate, e.g., the determination of whether a cybernetic or in-cell control approach is more suitable for implementation, especially valuable at early stages of research and development.
 Also, it could help to decide on the most appropriate actuation mechanism, e.g., either at the transcriptional or post-transcriptional level.

-We propose employing model-based dynamic optimization to determine the optimal dynamic trajectories of the manipulatable intracellular metabolic fluxes that maximize production efficiency.
-To do so, we need a suitable dynamic model that links manipulatable intracellular metabolic fluxes to extracellular exchange rates\footnote{Without loss of generality, here we assume that all products and substrates are exchanged with the extracellular medium, although one could also deal with intracellular products.} such as substrate uptake, product excretion, and growth rates.
+We propose employing model-based dynamic optimization to determine the optimal dynamic trajectories of target manipulatable intracellular fluxes that maximize production efficiency.
+To do so, we need a suitable dynamic model that links manipulatable intracellular metabolic fluxes to extracellular exchange rates such as substrate uptake, product excretion, and growth rates.

-Unstructured and unsegregated macro-kinetic modeling may be the simplest way to model dynamic bioprocesses.
-These models consider biomass as a single component catalyzing growth and process exchange rates \cite{kyriakopoulos_kinetic_2018}.
-As such, they do not explicitly capture information on intracellular metabolism; thus, not suitable for applications in dynamic metabolic control exploiting \textit{intracellular} fluxes.

-Constraint-based modeling, such as flux balance analysis (FBA), enables the prediction of steady-state metabolic flux distributions (cf. \cite{klamt_mathematical_2018} for more details).
-These (underdetermined) models optimize a cellular objective function, often assumed to be the maximization of biomass synthesis.
-The optimization is constrained by the mass balances, constructed from the stoichiometric matrix of a metabolic network, which can be derived from gene-enzyme-reaction associations.
-Additional constraints related to, e.g., thermodynamic feasibility and resource allocation, can also be applied.
-The advantage of these models is their simplicity.
-In their most basic formulation, they require only the mass balance and irreversibility reaction constraints.
-Using constraint-based models, one can estimate \textit{maximum} theoretical fluxes or yields under specific conditions and assumed cellular objectives.
-However, the steady-state assumption limits the application of constraint-based modeling in \textit{dynamic} optimization schemes.
+Unstructured and unsegregated macro-kinetic modeling may be the simplest way to model dynamic bioprocesses \citep{kyriakopoulos_kinetic_2018}.
+However, they do not capture information on intracellular metabolism; thus, not suitable for dynamic metabolic control applications exploiting \textit{intracellular} fluxes.
+Constraint-based modeling, such as flux balance analysis (FBA), enables the prediction of metabolic flux distributions in the steady state (cf. \cite{benner_stoichiometric_2014,klamt_mathematical_2018}).
+These (underdetermined) models optimize a cellular objective function.
+The optimization is constrained by the mass balances, constructed from the stoichiometric matrix of a metabolic network.
+Additional constraints related to, e.g., thermodynamics, regulation, and resource allocation, can also be applied.